jbake-org/jbake/README.md

 by **[Jonathan Bullock](http://jonathanbullock.com/)**

-JBake is a Java based static site/blog generator for developers, bake your own web site!
+JBake is a Java based open source static site/blog generator for developers, bake your own web site!

 ## Features